 The MSK may be updated based on the request from MB-SMF or AS (e.g., due to the change of authorization information) or based on the local policy (e.g., key lifetime expiration).
 When the MSK is updated, the MBSF shall send the new MSK with MBS session ID and its key ID to the MB-SMF and then the MB-SMF shall trigger the session update as specified in clause 7.2.6 in TS 23.247 [103].
 The MSK with MBS session ID and the corresponding key ID are delivered to the UEs that has joined the multicast session.
 The MBSF shall also send the new MSK with MBS session ID and its key ID to the MBSTF.
 The MBSTF may request a MSK to the MBSF when it does not have a valid MSK (e.g., due to the current MSK expiration).

 The highlighted part indicates that MSK lifetime is included when it is distributed to the MBSTF.
-However, the text is not clear if MSK lifetime is also sent to the UE.

-Question 3: Is there a need to send MSK lifetime to the UE as well?

-Question 4: If the answer to Question 3 is No, how is following scenario handled:
+Question 3: How is following scenario handled:

 MSK lifetime expires in MBSTF